andreaskoch/ga-spam-control/README.md

 ga-spam-control filters remove <accountID>
 ```

+This will simply remove all filters that ga-spam-control created earlier.

 ### List all known spam domains

 Print a list of your known referrer spam domains names (community & personal):